 Mobile, the largest city in the region, is known for its cultural institutions and architecture.
 It’s also home to a major seaport and the oldest organized Mardi Gras celebration in the country.
 The area’s smaller towns each have their own unique atmosphere, from Fairhope’s charming downtown district to Auburn’s college-town spirit.
 Gulf Shores boasts numerous family-friendly attractions and Orange Beach hosts an annual Snowbird Fest in January.

-Because they’re less crowded than some other coastal areas, Alabama’s beach towns are relatively affordable, so far as housing goes.
+Because they’re less crowded than some other coastal areas, Alabama’s beach towns often offer more affordable housing and a lower cost of living compared to Florida.
 Choices range from luxury condo rentals to RV parks.

 Like Alabama, Mississippi’s Gulf Coast draws tourists for its numerous beaches, mild winters and lively waterfront towns.
-But snowbirds love the Magnolia State for another reason, one that may surprise those who have never been there: This region is home to over a dozen casinos—and the spas, restaurants, shops and live entertainment that accompany them.
+But the Magnolia State has also been attracting snowbirds for another reason, one that may surprise those who have never been there: This region is home to over a dozen casinos, plus spas, restaurants, shops and live entertainment that accompany them.

 Biloxi hosts the largest number of casino resorts.
 It’s also packed with additional entertainment options, ranging from sporting events to fishing charters.
 Gulfport, too, caters to fun-loving visitors, with seemingly endless active recreation opportunities.